 In Ireland, the Credit Reporting Act 2013 provides that the Central Bank of Ireland is responsible for the establishment and operation of the national, mandatory credit reporting system called the Central Credit Register.

 Information is submitted to the Central Credit Register within five working days of the last calendar day of the preceding month.
-So for example, by 7 July 2017, information will have been submitted to the Central Credit Register as at 30 June 2017.

 Control of the use of the Public Service Card is set out in Section 263 of the Social Welfare Act 2005.
 Schedule 5 of that Act contains a list of specified bodies who are permitted to seek the production of public service cards.
 The Central Bank is not included on the list of specified bodies in this Schedule and therefore cannot seek or accept a public service card as a form of identification for the Central Credit Register.
 Read more about the identification documents that are acceptable.